argonautproject/us-core-patient-data-feed/README.md

 2. Resource and Filter Support
    1. Servers SHALL support at least one resource type from the list in Section 3.
    1. For each supported resource type, servers SHALL support the 'patient' filter (or 'identifier' for Patient resources).
-   1. Servers MAY support additional filters as listed in Section 3 for each resource type.
+   1. Servers MAY support the additional filters listed in Section 3 for each resource type.
+   1. Servers MAY support filters beyond those listed in Section 3 for each resource type.
-   1. Servers MAY add custom filters beyond those listed, and SHOULD use existing search parameter names when applicable.
+   1. Servers SHOULD align any additional filters with existing search parameter names, when applicable.
-   1. When implementing a filter, servers SHALL adhere to the standard FHIR search parameter definitions for that filter.
-   2. When implementing a filter, servers SHALL document this support in their developer documentation.

 3. Notification Triggers
-   1. Servers SHALL support notifications when resource statuses change for any resources that they support within the Patient Data Feed.
-      - Note: Resource creation is considered a status change (from non-existent to existent) for these purposes.
+   1. Servers SHALL support notifications when resource statuses change for any resources that they support within the Patient Data Feed. (_Note: Resource creation is considered a status change for these purposes._)
    1. Servers MAY support notifications for other types of changes (e.g., updates to specific fields).
-   1. Servers SHOULD clearly document their notification triggers in their developer-facing documentation.

 4. Subscription Channel and Payload
    1. Servers SHALL support the `rest-hook` channel type for notification delivery.